 The Starter shall have power to decide whether the start is fair, subject only to the decision of the Referee.

-When starting an event, the Starter shall stand on the side of the pool within approximately five (5) meters of the starting edge of the pool where the timekeepers can see and hear the starting signal and the athletes can hear the signal.
+When starting an Event, the Starter shall stand on the side of the pool within approximately five (5) metres of the starting edge of the pool where the timekeepers can see and hear the starting signal and the Athletes can hear the signal.

-Clerk of Course
+The Starter shall report to the Referee any violation observed within their jurisdiction.

+Call Room Supervisor

-The Clerk of Course shall assemble athletes prior to each event.
+The Call Room Supervisor shall assemble Athletes prior to each Event.

-The Clerk of Course shall report to the Referee any violation noted in regard to advertising, swimwear regulations and if an athlete is not present when on the start list.
+The Call Room Supervisor shall report to the Referee any violation noted regarding advertising, swimwear regulations and if an Athlete is not present when on the start list.